Eating Disorders Counselling

 People who suffer with eating disorders are usually suffering from some sort of poor self image that is, from their point of view, managed through the way that food is consumed.

-A person with an eating disorder may focus excessively on their weight and shape leading them to make unhealthy choices about food with damaging results to their health.
+A person with an eating disorder may focus excessively on their weight and shape leading them to make unhealthy choices about food with damaging results to their health and wellbeing.

 Because the sufferer has a badly distorted sense of self they tend to attribute this distortion to the food that they eat, or use food as an internal way of expressing this “problem”, so they either believe that they eat too much (and might believe that they are “fat” or “greedy”) or they may feel somehow compelled to “binge” and the perhaps “purge”.